Biodiversity Net Gain Guidance

 6.12 The Small Sites Metric

-The Small Sites Metric released in July 2021 is a simplified version of the Biodiversity Metric intended for use in connection with small development sites which do not contain any high distinctiveness habitats, meeting the following criteria:
+The Small Sites Metric is a simplified version of the Biodiversity Metric intended for use in connection with small development sites which do not contain any protected species or high distinctiveness or priority habitats, and meet the following criteria:

 - For residential developments the number of dwellings to be provided is between 1 and 9 inclusive with a site area of less than 1 ha.
 Where the number of dwellings is not known the site area is less than 0.5 ha.
 For all other development types where the site area is less than 0.5 ha; AND